bru-stl/bru-stl.github.io/content/rider-info/metro-free-lyft-ride.md

 Outside of those hours, Transit Service Managers and Public Safety team are able to assist: contact Public Safety 24/7 by calling [314.289.6873](tel:3142896873).

+A more effective and reliable use of resources might be to pay for more bus drivers, rather than some undetermined number of Lyft rides, but we still think it's important to share this information with fellow riders so they are aware of their options and aren't left standing in the cold from a bus that never showed up.